Talking to his friends about his faith was difficult for Adenil Pjetri.

 “I believed in God, but I didn’t have confidence in my beliefs,” says the 2nd-year nursing student in Tirana, Albania.

 Adenil -- and his friends -- joined in a little friendly competition.
-The Campus Crusade ministry decided to put on an outreach event with a prize.
+The Cru ministry decided to put on an outreach event with a prize.

 Over a series of 3 weekly sessions, Adenil was one of 140 students who chose to read Josh McDowell’s More Than a Carpenter and practice how to find the main idea in a text, a helpful study skill.
 (Read how they got the idea for the outreach.)